Wáꞌpeat

-Wáꞌpeat (Hispanicized: Guapiabit) was a major village populated by the Serrano or Vanyume, closest situated to what is now Hesperia and Crestline, and within the vicinity of Cajon Pass and Silverwood Lake.
+Wáꞌpeat (Hispanicized: Guapiabit) was a major village populated by the Serrano or Vanyume, closest situated to what is now Hesperia and Crestline, and within the vicinity of Cajon Pass and Silverwood Lake, California.
 The village name was derived from waꞌat, or the Serrano word for juniper, which grew abundantly in the area.
 Wáꞌpeat had deep ties with other villages along the Mojave River and the southern Antelope Valley and was the site of community gatherings.

 The village site was registered by the Office of Historic Preservation in California in 1975.
 In 2020, it was listed in the National Register of Historic Places as the Guapiabit–Serrano Homeland Archaeological District.

 History

 Wá’peat was closely situated with other Serrano villages of Atongaibit, Kaiuvit (Serrano village located at Deep Creek), and Amutskupiabit (located in Cajon Pass).
 It was a distinct clan village.
 Juniper berries were grown in abundance, along with pinyon pine nuts and black oak acorns, which grew on the slopes of the San Bernardino Mountains.
 Acorns were also central to a multi-village acorn-gathering festival and may have been part of political allyship between villages.
 Other foods included honey mesquite, carrizo grass sugar, yucca, and likely to a smaller extent prickly pear cactus.